kriskowal/lode/README.md

 There have been many experiments in package management, in general, in JavaScript, and in CommonJS.
-NPM for Node by Isaac Schlueter, Nodules by Kris Zyp, and my own Tusk for Narwhal are two of those experiments.
+NPM for Node by Isaac Schlueter, Nodules by Kris Zyp, and my own Tusk for Narwhal are some of those experiments.
 They all are variations on the CommonJS/Packages/1.0 specification.
 The specification does not provide insight into how modules in packages are linked because there is still a lot of room for